 Introduction to Chandler, Arizona

-Chandler was originally settled in the early 1890's, and is a city of over 210,000 people.
-Chandler is part of the Phoenix-Mesa-Scottsdale Metropolitan Statistical Area (MSA), which is the fourteenth largest in the United States with a population over 3.2 million people.
+Chandler was originally settled in the early 1890s.
+It is part of the Phoenix-Mesa-Scottsdale Metropolitan Statistical Area (MSA).

 Chandler is located in south/central Arizona.
 It is about a thirty minute drive southeast of Phoenix.
 There is one Fortune 1000 company headquartered in Chandler.
 Nearby Phoenix is also home to seven Fortune 1000 companies, and nearby Scottsdale is home to three more.

 Chandler has a hot arid climate.
 January is the coolest month of the year with an average daily temperature of 67 degrees Fahrenheit.
 July is the warmest month of the year with an average daily temperature over 100 degrees Fahrenheit.
 Chandler receives more than 330 sunny day a year and very little rain.

 For a city of modest size, Chandler provides a good assortment of arts and entertainment offerings.
 Some of the more notable arts and entertainment offerings include: